dipietrantonio/PBRTParser/README.md

 ## TODO
 In order of importance

-- Environment maps don't work.
-- File paths (also textures file saving): better handling.
 - Mix material: texture blending might have some transparency problem (check landscape(view-0 as an example).
 - Shapes can override current material's properties.
 Implement this.
 - Checkerboard texture produce different colors.
 - [pavilion-night] check the transparency issue of the left part of image, check why lights are much stronger than pbrt rendering.
+- File paths (also textures file saving): better handling.
 - Testures: implement mix textures.
 - Test illumination, implement some hack for distant light.
 - Fix memory leaks using shared pointers.